-This was adopted by the UN in 1948.
-It outlines all the rights most states agree people should have.
-Article 15 states that everyone has the right to a nationality and that no one should be arbitrarily deprived of a nationality or denied the right to change nationality.
+- ✓ Adopted by the UN in 1948.
+I - ✓ Outlines all the rights most states agree people should have. - ✓ Article 15 states that everyone has the right to a nationality and that no one should be arbitrarily deprived of a nationality or denied the right to change nationality.
 This could refer to self-determination.
 This is the right to choose one's government.